-PEPPS Polokwane Preparatory is a school which: PEPPS Polokwane Preparatory is NOT a school which:

-is independent and charges fees. offers boarding facilities. primarily teaches in English and which supplies teaching materials, tests and examinations in English. offers remedial support. offers Sepedi and Afrikaans as First Additional Language options. offers 8 th or 9 th subjects for matric. offers compulsory teambuilding grade tours from Grade 6. provides stationery from Grade 4 onwards. uses digital platforms and has two computer rooms for digital research and presentation offers fringe activities and sports on campus, although achievements in off-campus activities are recognised and applauded. provides textbooks, exercise books, set-work books and workbooks. accept cash payments. expects attendance until 12h30 on Fridays and occasional Saturday attendance. allows the use of cell phones during the school day.

-expects involvement in at least one extra-curricular activity per term. provides innovative and progressive teaching methods. sends financial statements and academic reports to parents via email or an electronic platform. is Christian based in approach and expectations.
-Pupils wear one uniform for both academic and sport as well as a team uniform for the respective teams.
+PEPPS Polokwane Preparatory is a school which: PEPPS Polokwane Preparatory is NOT a school which: is independent and charges fees. offers boarding facilities. primarily teaches in English and which supplies offers remedial support. teaching materials, tests and examinations in offers Sepedi and Afrikaans as First Additional offers 8th or 9th subjects for matric.
+Language options. offers compulsory teambuilding grade tours from provides stationery from Grade 4 onwards. uses digital platforms and has two computer rooms offers fringe activities and sports on campus, for digital research and presentation although achievements in off-campus activities are recognised and applauded. provides textbooks, exercise books, set-work books accept cash payments. and workbooks. expects attendance until 12h30 on Fridays and allows the use of cell phones during the school day. occasional Saturday attendance. expects involvement in at least one extra-curricular activity per term. provides innovative and progressive teaching methods. sends financial statements and academic reports to parents via email or an electronic platform. is Christian based in approach and expectations. pupils wear one uniform for both academic and sport as well as a team uniform for respective teams.